singhanmolpreet/my_experience/README.md

 At last, we had a department vist and interaction.
 We went to the Computer Science department building and the teacher took us to the respective rooms according to our sections.
 Firstly, we were given a presentation about the department and the alumni from our department.
 We were given instructions about how we should be spending our next 4 years, examinations, internships and placements.
 We were also briefed about two societies being run by the department: The Computer Society of India - GNDEC and The Data Science Club.
 We were also given a complete tour of the labs and the server room.
 This was the first time, I was watching a server room physically.

+## Day 7:

+On Day 7, we were having classes.
+Our first class was of Mathematics.
+In the class, the teacher taught us about differential equations.
+He taught the concepts of Variable Separable Differential Equation, Homogeneous Equation, Linear Differential Equation and .
+He also discussed several questions on these topics in the class to strengthen our knowledge of the concept.

+Afterwards, we were having a Peer Interaction about College.
+One of our senior from 2nd year conducted this interaction.
+He told us about the common mistakes students make in the first year, examination pattern, what to do and what not and the importance of first year.
+He shared his experience on how the new students should study and get good marks in the examinations.